HimaxWiseEyePlus/YOLOv8_on_WE2/README.md

     - At this part will step by step teach you how to use the [Ultralytics Hub](https://hub.ultralytics.com/) to train your own yolov8n object detection model, pass the model using vela compiler with HIMAX WE2 setting.
 - The second part is [Yolov8n pose part](https://github.com/HimaxWiseEyePlus/YOLOv8_on_WE2?tab=readme-ov-file#yolov8n-pose).
     - At this part will use the pre-trained model yolov8n-pose and use [DeGirum/ultralytics_yolov8](https://github.com/DeGirum/ultralytics_yolov8) to convert the pre-trained weight to int8 tflite, pass the model using vela compiler with HIMAX WE2 setting.
+    - Second, you can also retrain the yolov8n pose model.
 - Finally, [deploy YOLOv8n to FVP](https://github.com/HimaxWiseEyePlus/YOLOv8_on_WE2?tab=readme-ov-file#deploy-yolov8n-to-fvp).
     - The example including
         - [Yolov8n object detection](https://github.com/HimaxWiseEyePlus/YOLOv8_on_WE2?tab=readme-ov-file#build-with-yolov8n-object-detection-tflite-model-passing-vela)